Learn how to apply for permanent residence after you are invited to apply.

 a) The processing fee for you and your family members

-When you apply, you need to include everyone who will come to Canada with you.
-This affects your fees.
-Check the fee list to see how much it will be.
+When you apply, you need to pay a processing fee for everyone who will come to Canada with you on your application.

-If we do not find you eligible to apply, we will contact you and refund your processing fee.
+If your application isn’t complete, we will tell you and refund your processing fee.

 b) The Right of Permanent Residence fee